 Place the potatoes in a large bowl and toss with the olive oil, salt and pepper.
 They only need a small amount of oil.
 Too much will have them swimming, which will hamper them from getting crispy.

 Pour the potatoes into a baking dish and cover it with tin foil.
-Bake at 400° F (204C) for 60 minutes.
-Check on the potatoes at this point to see how they’re doing.
+Bake at 400° F (204C) for 50-60 minutes, or until they can easily be pierced with a fork.
+If you want the potatoes to be crispier, remove the foil after 30 minutes.

 Make the Sauce